crelder/zettelkasten/README.md

 # zettelkasten
 The following project proposes a personal knowledge management system which is robust, cheap and build to last a lifetime.
+Go to the Wiki tab in order to learn more about it.
+The function of the programs are:

 ## The problem: "What to do with a good thought?"
 Grundsätzlicher Nutzen eines Systems für eigene oder fremde Gedanken